 The CYD program is targeted at the high juvenile crime ZIP code areas of 76106 and 76164.
-These ZIP codes are located in the Northside area of Fort Worth.
+These ZIP codes are located in the Northside and Diamond Hill communities in Fort Worth.

 These programs are operated by a partnership between Tarrant County Public Health and the local 76106/76164 Community Collaborative Committee.
 The role of the Community Collaborative Committee is to assess the local community needs and select appropriate services.
 Tarrant County Public Health (TCPH) acts as the fiscal agent and manages the subcontracts with youth service providers.
 These zip code-based programs provide juvenile delinquency prevention services focused on youth-based curriculum classes/activities, recreational services, youth leadership, mentoring, academic support services, recreation, after-school activities, life skills classes, and other appropriate services as determined at the local level.

 The CYD Program is strongly community-based, with decision making and funding allocations made at the local level.
 CYD is an unusually flexible and potentially powerful tool for communities to use in their efforts to support positive options for youth.

 The program began in April 1996 with eight youth service providers.
 There are currently five youth agencies providing services under the CYD umbrella.

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.